isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2021-07-27-Response-by-Minister-for-Law-to-Adjournment-Motion-Moved-by-Mr-Murali-Pillai.md

    a.
 The enduring challenge has been our very small pool of talent, limited by our small size.

    b.
-If we go back to the time of independence, we had only:
+If we go back to the time of independence, we had only:<br>

-      (i) 45 Legal Service Officers (“LSOs”), and
+      (i) 45 Legal Service Officers (“LSOs”), and <br>
       (ii) A total of 130 members at the Bar.

    c.
 From those early days, we have always considered the Legal Service as a critical institution in establishing the Rule of Law in Singapore.
 It is part of the DNA of Singapore’s governance.

    d.
-It provided a dedicated corps of officers, who amongst other things:
+It provided a dedicated corps of officers, who amongst other things: <br>
       (i) Built a strong, trusted Judiciary;<br>
       (ii) Prosecuted without fear or favour;<br>
       (iii) Supported effective, active and nimble policy-making;<br>